Gammelmark/mobilepay/README.md

 - **27th December:**
     - Fixed bug in MobilePayConnection post()-method introduced in the update from the 18th September.
 Introduced by postPaymentRequestsBatch.

+- **23rd April 2018**
+    - Fixed issue in ErrorResponse and added a getFullResponse() method for logging purposes.